ues-io/uesio/README.md

 ## End-to-end Testing and Integration testing

+To run E2E and Integration tests locally, there are a number of commands available:

+1. `npm run tests-all`
+    - Runs all Integration and E2E tests against your local Uesio app.
+    - Use this when writing and debugging tests locally
+1. `npm run tests-ci`
-All E2E and integration tests can be run exactly as they would in CI using `npm run tests-all`.
-This will spin up all dependencies, and a Dockerized version of the app, run integration and E2E tests against the app, and then spin down dependencies.
+    - This is what we run in Github Actions on `master` branch builds.
+It spins up all dependencies, and a Dockerized version of the Uesio app, runs integration and E2E tests against the app, and then spins down all Docker containers.
+1. `npm run tests-integration`
+    - Runs _just_ the Integration Tests (against your local app).
+1. `npm run tests-e2e`
+    - Runs _just_ the E2E Tests (against your local app).

+TO run just an individual E2E or Integration test, see the sections below.

 ### E2E testing with Cypress